What Kind of Solar Panel Do You Need to Charge a 12v Battery?

 man holding solar panel

 Solar panels rated at 12V or higher will charge a 12V battery.
-To protect your battery, using an MPPT charge controller as an intermediary between the battery and solar panel will regulate the voltage coming into the battery while providing the most input power possibly from the solar panel.
+To protect your battery, using an MPPT charge controller as an intermediary between the battery and the solar panel will regulate the voltage coming into the battery while providing the most input power possible from the solar panel.

 Using the correct solar panel with an MPPT charge controller will give you the best results for charging a 12V battery.